Find out about Society research grants

 Are you interested in research funding awards and would like to learn more as part of our Research Grants Committee panel?

-You invited to submit your expression of interest to sit on the pool of Fellows that we call upon for our annual Research Grants Committee.
+You are invited to submit your expression of interest to sit on the pool of Fellows that we call upon for our annual Research Grants Committee.
 You will work alongside other experienced Fellows and Society staff.
 The time requirement can vary depending on the number of applications received, but is typically ~8 hours each round.

-The 2024 panel will convene in late February/early March 2024 – (date and time tbc subject to availability).
+The 2024 panel will convene in late February/early March 2024 – (date and time TBC, subject to availability).

 Please submit an expression of interest (no more than 300 words), including details of current position and area of expertise, via email to [email protected].
 Expressions will be carried forward for a three-year period unless you indicate otherwise.
 Expression of interest from Early Career Researchers are warmly welcomed.

 Our funds